Samaria. (n.d.). In YourDictionary. Retrieved from https://www.yourdictionary.com/Samaria

-An ancient city of central Palestine in present-day northwest Jordan.
-It was founded in the ninth century B.C. as the capital of the northern kingdom of Israel, also known as Samaria.
-Conquered by Sargon II in 721 B.C., it was destroyed in the second century and rebuilt by Herod the Great.
+An ancient city of central Palestine in the northern part of the present-day West Bank.
+It was founded in the ninth century BC as the capital of the northern kingdom of Israel, also known as Samaria.
+Conquered by Sargon II in 722 BC, it was destroyed in the second century and rebuilt by Herod the Great.
 According to tradition, Saint John the Baptist is buried here.